Employment Policies and Procedures

-- Insurance - Coverage under the University’s insurance package will terminate at the end of the month after 30 days from the last day worked.
+- Insurance - Coverage under the university’s insurance package will terminate at the end of the month.
 Medical and dental coverage may be continued for up to 18 months through COBRA as long as the premiums are paid by the employee.
 Life insurance may be continued under the portability provisions.

 - Leave – While on layoff status, vacation and sick leave do not accrue.
 Accumulated vacation will be paid.
 If an employee returns to work within one year from layoff status the employee’s accumulated sick leave will not be lost and will be reinstated.

-Employment with the University is "at will" and may be terminated at any time.
-The University, at its discretion, may utilize progressive disciplinary procedures in appropriate circumstances.
-Dismissal requires the recommendation of the employee’s supervisor and major administrator with the approval of the Director of Human Resources.
+Employment with the university is "at will" and may be terminated at any time.
+The university, at its discretion, may utilize progressive disciplinary procedures in appropriate circumstances.
+Dismissal requires the recommendation of the employee’s supervisor and major administrator with the approval of the director of human resources.
 A letter will be given to the employee stating the reason(s) for dismissal.
 When the reason(s) for dismissal is misconduct, the dismissal is usually effective immediately.
-When the dismissal is for a reason(s) other than misconduct, the University may provide compensation in lieu of giving the employee two week’s notice of the termination of employment.

-When an employee is appointed to a position with a limited fixed term, no additional notice of termination will be provided.
+When a full-time employee is appointed to a position with a limited term and will not be reappointed, a PAF to end employment should be sent.

-All full-time regular employees are members of the Missouri State Employees' Retirement System (MOSERS).
-There is no mandatory retirement age for University employees.
-For detailed information regarding the retirement benefit plan refer to Retirement Program at Section 6.2 of this handbook or to MOSERS’ web site: http://www.mosers.org/.
+All full-time regular staff employees are members of the Missouri State Employees' Retirement System (MOSERS).
+There is no mandatory retirement age for university employees.
+For detailed information regarding the retirement benefit plan, refer to Retirement Program at Section 6.2 of this handbook or to the MOSERS website.

 The final salary payment is based on the termination date.
-The termination date is your last day in pay status.
+The termination date is the last day in paid status.
 The last day of work is defined as the last day the employee is physically present at work.
-Accrued vacation time cannot be used to extend the effective date of termination beyond the employee’s last day worked, unless the employee has received permission pursuant to paragraph 3.19.1 above, or is retiring from the University and is eligible to immediately receive a retirement benefit from a University retirement plan in the month following the last day worked.
+Accrued vacation time cannot be used to extend the effective date of termination beyond the employee’s last day worked, unless the employee has received permission pursuant to paragraph 3.19.1 above, or is retiring from the university and is eligible to immediately receive a retirement benefit from a university retirement plan in the month following the last day worked.